craigderington/k3s-observatory/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the General Public License 3.0 - please see the LICENSE file for details.

 ## 🙏 Acknowledgments